opentok/opentok-node/README.md

 This library is designed to work with the TokBox/OpenTok platform, which is part of the Vonage Video API. **The TokBox platform is no longer accepting new sign-ups.** If you are a new customer or starting a new project, you should use the [Vonage Customer Dashboard](https://dashboard.vonage.com) and the [Vonage Server SDK for Node](https://github.com/vonage/vonage-node-sdk), which includes support for the Vonage Video API.

+Not sure which exact platform you are using?
+Take a look at [this guide](https://api.support.vonage.com/hc/en-us/articles/10817774782492).

 If you're an existing TokBox customer, don't worry — the TokBox platform continues to run on the same infrastructure as the Unified Vonage platform and remains supported.

 > [!NOTE]
 > We **strongly encourage migrating** to the Unified platform to benefit from streamlined billing and easier access to [Vonage’s other CPaaS APIs](https://www.vonage.com/communications-apis/).

-If you're new to the Vonage Video API, create a developer account at the [Vonage Customer Dashboard](https://dashboard.vonage.com) and get started with the [Vonage Server SDK for Node](https://github.com/vonage/vonage-node-sdk).
+If you are new to the Vonage Video API, create a developer account at the [Vonage Customer Dashboard](https://dashboard.vonage.com) and get started with the [Vonage Server SDK for Node](https://github.com/vonage/vonage-node-sdk).

 ## Installation using npm (recommended):